Connecticut Voices for Children is a “think and do” tank with the following organizational values:

 Learning Mindset: We believe curiosity, innovation, and learning are central to our success, both in our issue areas and in our own skills.
 We prioritize collaboration and risk-taking as we learn and recognize that failure is also a learning opportunity.

 Today, the state’s income and wealth divides are greater than ever, but so much of a child’s well-being is rooted in family economic security.
-Children cannot thrive unless families do, which is why Connecticut Voices conducts research and analysis as well as works with stakeholders and partners to co-create recommendations and advance advocacy that support housing, justice, and employment as well as the intersectional issues of health, rights, and education.
+Children cannot thrive unless families do, which is why Connecticut Voices conducts research and analysis as well as works with stakeholders and partners to co-create recommendations and advance advocacy that support housing, criminal justice, and employment as well as the intersectional issues of health, child welfare, and education.

 Budgets are a clear reflection of what and who we value.
-Connecticut Voices identifies and advocates for investments in children as the primary budget priority, but we also conduct research and work with stakeholders and partners to co-create recommendations and advance advocacy that support inclusive growth and a fair tax system within the state.
+Connecticut Voices identifies and advocates for investments in children and families as the primary budget priority, but we also conduct research and work with stakeholders and partners to co-create recommendations and advance advocacy that support inclusive growth and a fair tax system within the state.

-The world and state are changing rapidly and we recognize that to keep up with the pace of these changes, we must be nimble and adapt, and address issues and emergencies when they arise, which is why Connecticut Voices identifies new, timely issues and conducts research and analysis as well as works with stakeholders and partners to co-create recommendations and advance advocacy that are of the most import to the well-being of the state’s children and families.
+The world and state are changing rapidly and we recognize that to keep up with the pace of these changes, we must be nimble and adapt, and address issues and emergencies when they arise, which is why Connecticut Voices identifies new, timely issues and conducts research and analysis as well as works with stakeholders and partners to co-create recommendations and advance advocacy that are of the most emergent import to the well-being of the state’s children and families.

 To foster policy changes, Connecticut Voices conducts research on a variety of challenges facing Connecticut’s children and families, including but not limited to education, health, housing, rights, justice, family economic security as well as tax and budget topics.
 We co-create policy recommendations with partners and share our knowledge with interested parties.
 We host informational forums that bring Connecticut and national leaders together to share “best practice” thinking on a variety of policy issues.
 Our research & policy reports are widely cited by community-based organizations, elected officials, and news media.